APPRENTICESHIP WEEK 2022

-The second annual Northern Ireland Apprenticeship Week will take place from 26 to 30 April 2021.
+The third annual Northern Ireland Apprenticeship Week will take place from 7th and 11th February 2022 .

 Led by the Department for the Economy, the annual week-long celebration aims to raise the profile of apprenticeships across Northern Ireland by bringing together partners including local councils, employers, universities, further education colleges and private training providers.

 Through a series of mostly virtual events, the week will demonstrate the benefits of becoming an apprentice, and showcase how apprenticeships can work to strengthen and grow businesses, communities and the wider economy.